Hydrogen Sulfide (Rotten Egg Odor) in Pennsylvania Groundwater Wells

 More information and details on the methods available for removing hydrogen sulfide from water can be found in the 120-page publication entitled Home Water Treatment available from Plant and Life Sciences Publishing at 607-255-7654.

 Other Options for Avoiding Hydrogen Sulfide

 While treatment devices are available to reduce or remove hydrogen sulfide from water, other options should not be overlooked.
 In some cases, a municipal water supply line may be nearby.
 Connecting to a municipal water supply may seem expensive initially, but it may be economically preferable given the long term costs and attention associated with purchasing and maintaining a water treatment device.
 Hooking into a municipal water supply will also usually increase the real estate value of your home.

 Another option may be to develop an alternate private water supply.
 In some cases, drilling a new well that is shallower than your existing well may produce water without hydrogen sulfide by avoiding deeper sulfur-bearing rock formations.
 A local consulting hydrogeologist could be hired to investigate this possibility.
 Other sources of water like a shallow groundwater spring or a rainwater cistern could also be developed to avoid hydrogen sulfide but they may present other water quality and quantity problems.
 Alternative sources of water should be thoroughly investigated along with treatment options when choosing a strategy to avoid hydrogen sulfide in water.

 More Information on Private Water Supplies

-For additional information on all aspects of managing a private water system, contact your local Penn State Extension office or consult the Water Resources Extension web site.
+For additional information on all aspects of managing a private water system, contact your local Penn State Extension office or consult the Penn State Extension Water Quality website.

-Prepared by Paul Robillard, Department of Agricultural and Biological Engineering, Penn State University.
+Prepared by Paul Robillard, Department of Agricultural and Biological Engineering, Penn State.